Alex-Amayo/zero-to-app/README.md

 # Theme Configuration

-The 'themeConfig.ts' file defines the rest of the global styles  of the app, you can set properties for your light mode / dark mode by editing the respective theme.
+The `themeConfig.ts` file defines the rest of the global styles  of the app, you can set properties for your light mode / dark mode by editing the respective theme.

 ```typescript